appcypher/utilities/bash/README.md

     > run get-diff-files
     > ```

-* Changing the name of a local branch and its corresponding remote branch
+* Changing the name of the current local branch and its corresponding remote branch

     > ```bash
     > run change-branch-name new-branch-name